yanfeng98/fork-Deepdive-llama3-from-scratch/README.md

    The changes in the matrix dimensions in each step of the calculation are fully annotated, making it easier for you to understand the entire process.

 4. **Principle Explanation**
-   Abundant principle - related explanations and a large number of detailed derivations have been added.
+   Abundant principle-related explanations and a large number of detailed derivations have been added.
 It not only tells you "what to do" but also deeply explains "why to do it", helping you fundamentally master the design concept of the model.

 5. **KV-Cache Insights**
    An additional derivation chapter on KV-Cache has been added, covering detailed core concepts, principle derivations, and the application process in the attention mechanism, allowing you to understand every detail and philosophy of KV-Cache from its roots.